AlisonJeffrey/AlisonJeffrey/README.md

 ### Hi, I'm Alison 🌿

-Web developer based in Osaka, Japan.
+### Web developer based in Osaka, Japan.

+I enjoy the process of creating websites, from brainstorming and spitballing ideas to creating fully formed and functional (and beautiful) websites.

 <!--